 Hypoxia Task Force Partnership with Land Grant Universities

-The Hypoxia Task Force (HTF) and the 12 HTF state Land Grant Universities (LGU) formed a partnership to support state-level strategies and actions to curb nutrient loading and Gulf hypoxia.
+The Hypoxia Task Force (HTF) and the 12 HTF state Land Grant Universities (LGU) formed a Non-Funded Cooperative Agreement to support state-level strategies and actions to curb nutrient loading and Gulf hypoxia.
 These Land Grant Universities have organized through the SERA-46 committeeExit.
 In 2015, the Hypoxia Task Force and SERA-46 released their Priorities for Collaborative Work.
 The land grant universities involved in this partnership host an electronic newsletter and other information at the following website: Mississippi River Basin Conservation Network Exit.
 The partnership announcement was released in 2014.

 In 2015, the HTF announced that it would retain the original goal of reducing the areal extent of the Gulf of Mexico hypoxic zone to less than 5,000 km2 and extend the time of attainment from 2015 to 2035.
 The HTF also for the first time agreed on an interim target of a 20 percent nutrient load reduction by the year 2025 as a milestone toward reducing the hypoxic zone to less than 5,000 km2 by the year 2035.
 For more details, read the 2015 Press Release or download the full HTF Goal Framework.
 To learn more about how the HTF is tracking its progress toward these goals, see Tracking Outcomes and Metrics to Measure Progress.

 Action 1 of the 2008 Action Plan, calling for state nutrient reduction strategies, has been completed.

 Action 11 of the 2008 Action Plan called for a reassessment in five years.
 In response to Action Item 11, the HTF developed this 2013 reassessment to provide a snapshot of progress to date in implementing the other 10 action items in the 2008 Action Plan.